TalariaSoftware/ncmanager-help/committees/add-members.md

 permalink: /:path/:basename
 ---

-A committee with only one member is not very useful.
-So the last step in setting up a committee is to add members.
+A committee with only a chair is not very useful.
+So the last step in establishing a committee is to add members.

-In most cases the committee chair makes appointments which are then ratified by the board.[^bylawsappointment] If you are the committee chair and want to add new members to your committee, be sure to ask the chair or executive committee to add the ratification to the board agenda.
+In most cases the committee chair makes appointments which are then ratified by the board.[^bylawsappointment] If you are the committee chair and want to add new members to your committee, be sure to ask the board chair or executive committee to add the ratification to the board agenda.

 Anyone can be a committee member.
 They do not need to be a board member.
 In some cases they do not even need to be a stakeholder.[^bylawsappointment] Committee